helblsar/cma-semesterproject/Readme.md

 ## Risk analysis
 What could be the biggest challenges/problems you might face?
 What is your plan B?
 Looking at my preliminary process idea a lot of details of how I will do things are still unclear.
-I will probably encounter a lot of challenges as I go (considering my limited knowledge on R), but I don't see any risks that would make answering the research question impossible.
+I will probably encounter a lot of challenges as I go (considering my limited knowledge on R), but until I encounter them there is no telling how much of a risk they will pose to answering the research question.

 ## Questions?